sean-mcclure/covid19.js/README.md

 Reach out to [Sean McClure](https://twitter.com/sean_a_mcclure) if you need assistance or would like to see additional useful functions added to this library.

 ## Data Issues
-Unfortunately the [data source](https://github.com/CSSEGISandData/COVID-19) by **Johns Hopkins CSSE** undergoes constant [revisions](https://github.com/CSSEGISandData/COVID-19/issues) to its formatting (column names, state formats, etc.).
-This library does its best to stay on top of these changes.
-Since changing over to the coviddata/covid-api[https://github.com/coviddata/covid-api] repository we expect things to be much more stable.
-If you encounter an issue with the consistency of results returned by the methods in this library please raise an issue on this repo.
+If you encounter issues with the consistency of results returned by this library please raise an issue on this repo.